 Design with information hierarchy.
 Lay out what information deserves the big heading and which copy gets the sub-heading or regular body copy.
 This helps guide the consumers on what to read first.

 Apply color psychology.
-It only takes a few seconds for a customer to make a subconscious judgment about your product, so make sure your label design evokes the right feelings.
+It only takes a few seconds for a customer to subconsciously judge your product, so make sure your label design evokes the right feelings.
 Green symbolizes nature and goes well with organic and healthy products.
 Black exudes sophistication and suits luxurious brands.
 Orange and red promote vitality and hunger, so they’re perfect for most food products.

 Prototype your design.
-Too many people skip this step and end up wasting time and money on mistakes they could have discovered from prototyping.
-What appears on your screen often looks different from what comes out in the actual print.
-By printing a label sample in the exact shape and size you want, you can check errors, sizes, spacing, and the overall design.
+Too many people skip this step and waste time and money on mistakes they could have discovered from prototyping.
+What appears on your screen often differs from what comes out in the actual print.
+Printing a label sample in the exact shape and size you want allows you to check errors, sizes, spacing, and overall design.
 It also helps to show other people the product label and get their input.